Open-Cascade-SAS/OCCT/dox/contribution/git_guide/git_guide.md

   For the experienced Git users it can be enough to read sections 1 and 3 of this document to start working with the repository.

-  Familiarize yourselves with the @ref occt_dev_guides__contribution_workflow "Contribution Workflow document"
+  Familiarize yourselves with the @ref occt_contribution__contribution_workflow "Contribution Workflow document"
   that describes how Git is used for processing contributions to OCCT.

   This and related documents are available at the Resources page